Moruya aerodrome is owned and operated by Eurobodalla Council.

-At its ordinary meeting on 26 May 2015, Council adopted a Master Plan which identifies a strategic direction for the airport and potential redevelopment opportunities.
-This Master Plan has been the basis of two successful grant applications to the NSW and Australian Governments which have yielded funding commitments of $7.1 million.
+At its ordinary meeting on 26 May 2015, Council adopted a Master Plan that identifies a strategic direction for the airport and potential redevelopment opportunities.
+This Master Plan is the basis of two successful grant applications to the NSW and Australian governments.

 Around the aerodrome

-The area is host to a diversity of habitats utilised by native amphibians, reptiles, birds and mammals.
-The dominant vegetation is eucalypts and banksias with paperbark and tea tree swamps in the wetlands.
+The area hosts diverse of habitats for native amphibians, reptiles, birds and mammals.
+Eucalypts and Banksias are the dominant vegetation, with paperbark and tea tree swamps in the wetlands.